th-moore/techdegree-fewd-project-7/README.md

 * [**DONE**] Save and Cancel buttons (these do not have to do anything functional).

 ### Exceeds Expectations
-1. Local storage is used to save the settings.
+1. [**DONE**] Local storage is used to save the settings.
 When page is reloaded the settings are remembered.